 The black bar near the back of the body is the audio of the computer.
 However, it only comes with the Dolby Audio logo.

 The sound tuning is still focused on highlighting the human voice.
 Simply put, the sound is not entirely great, it is recommended that users make use of headphones to get more immersive sound.

 This laptop is powered by the 11th Generation Intel Core i7-1165G7 Processor (2.40GHz up to 4.20GHz with Turbo Boost, 4 Cores, 8 Threads, 8 MB Cache).
-On GeekBench database, this desktop performance ran a score of 5265 points for multi-core and test and 1516 points for the single-core test.
+On the GeekBench database, this desktop performance ran a score of 5265 points for the multi-core and test and 1516 points for the single-core test.
 This is significantly higher than the previous generation.

 We use PCMark10 to test its CPU.
 The overall scores are basically stable at around 5050.
 Whether we are using best performance or average performance, the score fluctuates between 5000 and 5100 which is quite insignificant.
 For the best performance mode, the score is 5100 while the average performance mode hit a score of 5000.

-On the 3DMark Time Spy, the highest score for this laptop is 1653 while the lowest score 1634
+On the 3DMark Time Spy, the highest score for this laptop is 1653 while the lowest score is 1634

 On Wild Life, the highest score is 10,668 and the lowest score is 10,617 while Wild Life Extreme recorded a highest score of 3422 and a lowest score of 3415